 VCA South Shore Animal Hospital is located in South Weymouth, Massachusetts.
+We have serviced the local towns of Braintree, Holbrook, Abington, Norwell, Hingham for over 30 years!
 Appointments are available seven days a week, and our hours are Mon-Fri, 7 am-9 pm; Saturday, 9 am-5 pm; and Sunday, 9 am-5 pm, depending on the service.
 Please note that our facility is open 365 days a year for emergencies.

 Local Medical Issues

 There are many diseases that can affect our pets, especially here in the Northeast.
 Two of these conditions include Lyme disease and leptospirosis.
 Lyme disease is transmitted to dogs through the bite of a tick.
 Once in the blood stream, the organism that causes Lyme disease is carried to many parts of the body, and is likely to localize in joints.
 Symptoms can include lameness, swollen joints, sudden fever and loss of appetite.
 Veterinarians use blood tests for confirmation of Lyme disease, and treatment usually consists of antibiotic therapy.
 Ticks are found in grassy, wooded and sandy areas, and the key to preventing Lyme disease is keeping your dog from being exposed to ticks; this is done through the use of monthly topical medications.
 A vaccine for Lyme disease is also available.

 Another important disease we need to be aware of is leptospirosis, which is a bacterial disease of dogs and other mammals that can affect the liver and/or kidneys.
 The organism that causes leptospirosis is carried mainly by rats and other rodents, but can affect almost any mammalian species, including people.
 Ingestion of contaminated water, infected urine, or rodent-contaminated garbage are the most common ways dogs become infected.